Ronny199/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script creating an empty file hello
+a script adding execution permission to owner of file hello